 - Veggies to consider: onions, broccoli, mushrooms, roasted red peppers, green onions, kale, tomatoes, and spinach (see my crustless spinach quiche).
 Really most veggies are great with eggs!

 - Different cheeses are great: You can use anything meltable, from parmesan to cheddar, to mozzarella.

-- Reduce the fat/calories, by making egg white muffins–simply substitute whole eggs for 2 egg whites.
+- Reduce the fat/calories, by making egg white muffins–take a note from my egg white frittata and simply substitute whole eggs for 2 egg whites.
 You can also leave out the heavy cream, or use half and half or milk.